 Hello, and thank you for taking the time to visit New Leaf Counseling.
 I understand that finding the right counselor for your specific needs can be a difficult task, so I believe it is helpful to give you a little bit of information about myself for you to get a sense of who I am and how I operate as a counselor.

 I have lived in this area since 1985, and I love that I can call Kansas City my home!
 I attended the University of Kansas, where I received my Bachelor of Arts in psychology, and focused on working with children with special needs.
-Soon after graduating, I married my best friend, Mendy, and we will soon be celebrating our 25th anniversary.
-We are blessed to have two incredible sons, Jake and Luke, both of whom are Eagle Scouts, and we genuinely enjoy spending quality time with them.
+Soon after graduating, I married my best friend, Mendy, and have celebrated over 26 years of marriage.
+We are blessed to have two incredible sons and we genuinely enjoy spending quality time with them.
 Interestingly enough, counseling was not my original career path; after we were married, I launched my own catering business, but after 16 years of working 60-80 hour weeks, missing out on far too many family events, and experiencing some challenging personal struggles, I wrestled with making many significantly detrimental life choices.

 I am passionate about helping people who are hurting, and I strive to provide guidance and wise counsel, bring about restoration, facilitate transformation, and point people to Christ.
 It is important to note that Christian values inform my approach to therapy as well as my world-view in general and that I hold firmly to the image of God in every person, recognizing the importance of individuals maintaining their worldview.
 I am skilled in helping anyone dealing with abandonment, neglect, abuse, trauma, anger, forgiveness issues, fractured self-esteem, infidelity, and marriages in crisis.
 Additionally, I help clients struggling with a variety of topics such as co-dependency, boundary issues, pornography addiction, depression, anxiety, and stress.